 Tip: The cost of renting these optional extras can add up.
 What are the options?
 Maybe you can bring over your child car seat free of charge on the airline you fly with?
 Do you really need a Sat Nav or can you use an app on your mobile phone?

 Sometimes the unexpected happens and you have to cancel.
 The good thing is you can usually cancel the booking within 48 hours of your pick-up time and you will not be charged a fee.
 Remember if you bought extra insurance with a third-party you need to cancel this also.
 It is worth checking the company’s cancellation policy before you book your car hire.

 If you made your booking online it is recommend you cancel it online.
 This is easier than calling them regarding the cancellation.

-To ensure a speedy process make sure you have all the documentation required, this includes your driving licence, credit card and if you are travelling from the UK you will need to apply for a code from the DVLA that is valid for 21 days and this needs to be presented at the car hire desk.
-It is helpful that you have a rough idea where the desk is located whether it is in the airport site or off site.
+To ensure a speedy process make sure you have all the documentation required.
+This includes your driving licence, credit card.
+If you are travelling from the UK you will need to apply for a code from the DVLA to be presented at the car hire desk.
 You will find directions to the rental desk in the email.

 Once you have the car keys in your hand you just want to get on the road.
 However, it beneficial to note a few extra things before you set off.

 First thing to remember is everyone drives on the right side in Gran Canaria, as in the rest of the Canary Islands.
 This is important to remember.

 Get used to where the various controls are located before you start to drive.
 Here are a few tips to consider: